 - What awards are granted?

-Clinical and Translational Science Awards (CTSAs) impact health by promoting research that translates basic biomedical research from bench to bedside (T1), from bedside to practice (T2), and that impacts generally available medical care and public health measures and policy (T3 and T4).
+Clinical and Translational Science Awards (CTSAs) impact health by promoting research that translates basic biomedical research from the pre-translational phase (T .5), to bench to bedside (the first translational step, T1), from bedside to practice (T2), and into widespread practice and impact on public policy (T3 and T4).
 Tufts CTSI cultivates collaboration and innovation by offering education and training, research expertise, and financial support to investigators.
 To learn more about translational science, please click here.
 Tufts CTSI is committed to support researchers in the development of new translational research methods.
 Tufts CTSI leverages its strengths and 39 partner institutions to support translational research projects in the following areas:

 - Comparative Effectiveness Research: comparing the benefits and harms of alternative interventions including improving health care delivery to prevent, diagnose, monitor, or treat a clinical condition.